docker/docs/engine/security/trust/trust_sandbox.md

     Docker to attempt to download the tampered image from the registry and reject it because it is invalid.

 8. Pull the image again.
-This will download the image from the registry, because we don't have it cached.
+This downloads the image from the registry, because we don't have it cached.

         / # docker pull sandboxregistry:5000/test/trusttest
         Using default tag: latest